pavolloffay/kubecon-eu-2023-opentelemetry-kubernetes-tutorial/03-app-instrumentation.md

 ## Manual instrumentation

-As a developer you can add OpenTelemetry to your code by using the. language-specific SDKs.
+As a developer you can add OpenTelemetry to your code by using the language-specific SDKs.

 Here you will only instrument the frontend service manually, we will use